shuhei/knowledge/berlin.md

 ## Japanese Food

+Restaurants:

 - Daruma - A small shop where you can eat food and buy groceries.
 Authentic food like at a canteen in Japan.
 - Momiji - Good Takoyaki.
+- Tenzan Lab - Good Kakigori (shaved ice).
+Hojicha Mascarpone was nice.
+Also Sakekasu if you like sake.

+Groceries:

+- Go Asia
-- Marutai ramen (Oita) at Go Asia - The best ramen that I can buy in Berlin
+  - Marutai Ramen Oita and Nagasaki are the best ramens that I can buy in Berlin
+- Daruma

 ## Cake